farismismar/eesc7v86-fall22/README.md

 Symbol detection is performed through four different algorithms: 1) maximum likelihood, 2) ensemble learners (forest), 3) unsupervised learning, and 4) deep neural networks.

 Symbol quantization through Lloyd-Max is also implemented from a forked implementation (credits in source code).
+Quantization is optional.

 Statistics reported are the channel estimation mean squared error, signal to noise ratio (both TX and RX), TX Eb/N0, bit error rate, pathloss, and block error rate.